markreha/playspringboot/README.md

 5) Goto localhost:8080/ OR localhost:8080/hello/test2 OR localhost:8080/[APP_NAME]/hello/test
 6) Setup Heroku:
 	- Create a new project and use GitHub deployment
+	- If you are encrypting properties values then you will need to set a secret named JASYPT_ENCRYPTOR_PASSWORD to your secret key
 	- Click the Deploy tab.
 Click the Manual Deply button to manually do a build.
 Click the Enable Automatic Deploys to enable the CI/CD build pipeline.
 	- If you app did not start then use the Heroku CLI and run the following commands:
 		- heroku login